pvanduy/ISTQB-foundation/readme.md

 > [!IMPORTANT]
 > ### TESTING PRINCIPLES
-1. Testing Shows the Presence of Defects: Testing can show that defects are present, but it cannot prove that there are no defects.
+1. $\textcolor{green}{Testing\ Shows\ the\ Presence\ of\ Defects\ :}$ Testing can show that defects are present, but it cannot prove that there are no defects.
 Even after thorough testing, some defects may remain.

-2. Exhaustive Testing is Impossible: It's impractical to test all possible inputs and conditions.
+2. $\textcolor{green}{Exhaustive\ Testing\ is\ Impossible\ :}$  Exhaustive Testing is Impossible: It's impractical to test all possible inputs and conditions.
 Risk-based testing and prioritization help in focusing on the most critical areas.

-3. Early Testing: Testing activities should start as early as possible in the software development lifecycle to detect and fix defects early, reducing the cost and time involved.
+3. $\textcolor{green}{Early\ Testing\ :}$ Testing activities should start as early as possible in the software development lifecycle to detect and fix defects early, reducing the cost and time involved.

-4. Defect Clustering: A small number of modules usually contain most of the defects.
+4. $\textcolor{green}{Defect\ Clustering\ :}$ A small number of modules usually contain most of the defects.
 Identifying and focusing on these areas can make testing more efficient.

-5. *Pesticide Paradox (Tests wear out)*: Repeating the same tests over time will no longer find new defects.
+5. $\textcolor{green}{Pesticide\ Paradox\ (Tests\ wear\ out\) :}$ Repeating the same tests over time will no longer find new defects.
 To avoid this, test cases should be regularly reviewed and revised, and new tests should be designed.

-6. Testing is Context-Dependent: The effectiveness of testing methods varies depending on the context, such as the type of software, its criticality, and the development methodology used.
+6. $\textcolor{green}{Testing\ is\ Context-Dependent\ :}$ The effectiveness of testing methods varies depending on the context, such as the type of software, its criticality, and the development methodology used.

-7. Absence-of-Errors Fallacy: Just because a system is free of defects does not mean it is useful or meets the user’s needs.
+7. $\textcolor{green}{Absence-of-Errors\ Fallacy\ :}$ Just because a system is free of defects does not mean it is useful or meets the user’s needs.
 Testing should ensure that the software fulfills its intended purpose.

 > [!IMPORTANT]
 > ### TESTING THROUGHOUT THE SOFTWARE LIFE CYCLE